demisto/content/Packs/CommonScripts/Scripts/CreateNewIndicatorsOnly/README.md

-Add indicators to the Threat Intel DB only if they are not registered.
+Create new indicators to the Threat Intel DB only if they are not registered.

 ## Script Data
 ---